getfem/getfem/doc/sphinx/source/userdoc/model_contact_friction.rst

 For small deformation problems submitted a simple (compared to large deformation !) expression of the contact with friction condition is usually used where the tangential displacement do not influence the normal one.
 This is an approximation in the sense that if an obstacle is not perfectly flat, the tengential displacement of course influence the point where the contact holds.
 This will not be the case in small deformation where the contact condition can be considered to be described on the reference configuration.

-There is mainly to largely used discretizations of the contact with friction condition in this framework: a direct nodal contact condition (usually prescribed on the displacement finite element nodes) or a weak nodal contact condition (usually prescribed on the multiplier finite element nodes).
+There is mainly two largely used discretizations of the contact with friction condition in this framework: a direct nodal contact condition (usually prescribed on the displacement finite element nodes) or a weak nodal contact condition (usually prescribed on the multiplier finite element nodes).
 The two discretization leads to similar system.
 However, the interpretation of quantities is not the same.
+A third approach is developped on Getfem contact bricks: a weak continuous contact condition.
+It needs the computation of a non-linear integral on the contact boundary at each iteration but the numerical resolution is potentially more scalable because it derives directly from continuous principles.

-More details can be found for instance in [KI-OD1988]_ and [KH-PO-RE2006]_
+More details can be found for instance in [KI-OD1988]_, [KH-PO-RE2006]_ and [LA-RE2006]_.

 Direct nodal contact condition
 ++++++++++++++++++++++++++++++